Intro to China’s policymaking process

 The Chinese government isn’t particularly famous for its transparency.
 Leaders are elected in private meetings, and national policy is determined behind closed doors.

 From the outside, policies and regulations can seem to be issued at random.
-But in actuality, there are well-worn procedures for drafting, issuing, and revising policies.
-Understanding that process can help foreign governments and companies to influence and anticipate policy shifts.
+But in actuality, there are well-worn procedures for drafting, issuing, and revising policies in China.
+Understanding that process can help foreign governments and companies to anticipate and influence policy shifts.

 How is policy formulated in China?
 Who proposes it?
 How does it get refined or amended?
 With no campaigns and therefore no campaign contributions, how do outside stakeholders influence policy?